 A MIDI keyboard controller comes with many more features than a hardware synthesizer.
 Hardware synthesizers will always have a place in the music world, but controllers are starting to take over the synthesizer world.

-The reason why controllers are becoming so popular is because of the rise of the music producer industry.
+The reason why these are becoming so popular is because of the rise of the music producer industry.
 With it becoming more and more easy for producers and bands to make music out of their bedrooms with their laptops, controllers have shined.
 This is because a gives the musician access to literally any sound the can possibly want by using VST’s.

 MIDI keyboards can access VST’s that emulate all of the best hardware synthesizers.
 I used to be a musician who would rather play hardware synthesizers, but after years of making music and touring, I’m really starting to like where the controller world is heading.
-As technology advances, MIDI controllers are getting more and more powerful.

 The best hardware synthesizers do offer unlimited creative control.
 But, the learning curve on hardware synthesizers can also be a little grueling.
 This is not saying to not purchase a hardware synthesizer, because they are absolutely great, it’s just MIDI controllers are also great.